ARTICLES & DATABASES

-To see all GSU Library databases, view the Databases A-Z List:
+To see all GSU Library databases, view the Databases A-Z List and Research Guides:

 - The Databases A-Z List is an alphabetical list of all databases at GSU Library.
-Use the A-Z List to browse through database descriptions, or for a quick link when you know the name of a database you want to search.
+Use it for database descriptions, or for a quick link when you know the name of a database you want to search.

-To find a specific journal in the library, use the Journals List search:
+To find a specific journal in the library, use the Journal Title List search:

 - Use the Journal Title List search box to see if the library subscribes to a particular journal.

 - Type title words of a journal in the search box to see if it is available in a database or in print.
 If the journal is in a database, you can browse through issues or search for articles within that one publication.
 Please note that not all publication dates may be available.